dannyray44/beginner-python-interface/README.md

                 {
                     "id": Bet Type ID (e.g. 1),
-                    "name": Bet Type Name (e.g "Match Winner"), "max_bet": "235.12"                 // How much money is available in this website, or how much you are willing to bet (default=1000)
+                    "name": Bet Type Name (e.g "Match Winner"), "site_balance": "235.12"            // How much money is available in this website, or how much you are willing to bet (default=1000)
                     "values": [
                         {
                             "value": What the bet is being placed on (e.g "Home"),